gamblevore/speedie/Documentation/Speed.md

 One day (After the first release), speedie will have an `OpenCL` feature, which can compile certain GPU-friendly code and run it... even within `cake`!
 So you could make fast graphics apps, and use `cake` more like a scripting system for the graphics.

-Ano even later (not sure how long, could be a long time) we might get a community that could make a JIT.
+And even later (not sure how long, could be a long time) we might get a community that could make a JIT.
 The `cake-JIT` will run `cake` apps at close to native `C++` speed.

 The point isn't so much about what `cake` can do today, but what it's potential is.
 It definitely is the right way forward, even if right now it's not as fast as a proper `C++` compile.
 Either way, you can just limit `cake` to debugging if you need more speed.